2014 Brazilian Grand Prix: Background

-During practice, the sport's governing body, the Fédération Internationale de l'Automobile re-tested its Virtual Safety Car system, which was proposed for the season to better deal with race track emergencies, following the incident suffered by Bianchi in the Japanese Grand Prix.
+During practice, the sport's governing body, the Fédération Internationale de l'Automobile (FIA) re-tested its Virtual Safety Car system, which was proposed for the season to better deal with race track emergencies, following the incident suffered by Bianchi in the Japanese Grand Prix.
 Changes made to this system, relative to the version first tested in the United States, satisfied the drivers.
 There were driver changes for the first practice session.
 Deutsche Tourenwagen Masters (DTM) racer Daniel Juncadella replaced Sergio Pérez at Force India for the third time in 2014, while GP2 Series competitor Felipe Nasr used Bottas's car, and the Formula Three European Championship third-place finisher Max Verstappen drove Jean-Éric Vergne's Toro Rosso car.